-Kanban project methodology is often compared to the previously mentioned Scrum.
-Scrum and Kanban are both Agile methodologies, or rather, frameworks.
+Kanban methodology is often compared to the Scrum.
+Scrum and Kanban are both Agile project management methodologies, or rather, frameworks.
 Kanban is a project management system that utilises visual cues to help workers stay on track and complete tasks.
 Kanban board allows the user to monitor workflow, and the cards within each board can be colour-coded to show what phase of production each task is in.
 Kanban boards are usually either digital or physical, and they are used across a variety of industries.

 These boards are made up of columns of tasks arranged by their current completion stage.
 All projects start at the first column, and as workers complete tasks, they move them down columns until all parts of the project are finished.
 Columns typically include options like "In Progress" or "Needs Review" so that team members know what stage each task is in at any given time.

 The Kanban methodology should be used when you need to manage a high volume of tasks at once, which means it is not right for every situation — especially when you only have one or two things that need your attention.
 It is also best used when everyone involved has similar workflows that do not require much customisation from person to person (e.g., all employees use the same computer programmes).

 The Scrumban methodology is a subset of the Agile framework, combining the benefits of Scrum and Kanban project management methodologies.
 It uses a mix-and-match approach that allows you to pick what elements from each methodology will work best for your team.